 GitLab Integration

 GitLab is a web-based Git-repository manager with the purpose of facilitating entire DevOps lifecycle.
-It helps in collaboration of different teams working on a project.
+It helps in the collaboration of different teams working on a project.
 Ensuring Development, QA, Security, Operations and Product team to sync simultaneously on the same project.
-GitLab helps in bringing your product a lot faster in the market by reducing time taken to complete a release cycle in a very significant manner.
+GitLab helps in bringing your product a lot faster in the market by reducing the time taken to complete a release cycle in a very significant manner.

 The LambdaTest GitLab Integration allows you to create a card directly in your repository from LambdaTest platform.
 Push an issue to your respective repository anytime, even in the middle of your test session.
-The fields populated by you when marking as bug through LambdaTest are displayed as information on the bug in GitLab repository for that testing instance.
+The fields populated by you when marking as a bug through LambdaTest are displayed as information on the bug in GitLab repository for that testing instance.

 GitLab Integration with LambdaTest, like all of our other integrations to 3rd party applications, is available for freemium as well as premium plan.